Ecos-platform/visualisation_fmu/README.md

 }
 ```

+### Building the FMU

+Simply run `./gradlew fmu4j`.
+FMU is located in `build/generated`

 ### Requirements

-The FMU is built using the JVM (JDK8), so a suitable environment is required.
+The FMU is built using the JVM (JDK8), so a suitable run-time environment is required.